Myiobius

-Myiobius is a genus of passerine birds in the family Tityridae.
-The genus was previously considered to belong to the Tyrannidae.
+Myiobius is a genus of passerine birds in the family Onychorhynchidae.
+The genus was previously considered to belong to the Tyrannidae or Tityridae.

 The genus Myiobius was erected in 1839 by George Robert Gray in the section on birds in The Zoology of the Voyage of H.M.S.
 Beagle under the Command of Captain Fizroy R.N., during the years 1832-1836.
 The type species is the whiskered myiobius.